michelroberge/starlims-node-proxy/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Author
-[Your Name]
+Michel Roberge

 ## Contact
 For any inquiries or support, please contact michel_roberge@msn.com.

 ## Acknowledgements
-- Mention any libraries, frameworks, or resources used in developing the project.
-- Any other relevant acknowledgements.
+- ChatGPT and many other online resources for the learning curve on node!